Autodesk Profile

 Problem

-As a user I can’t see my profile settings at a glance.
-My information is difficult to find and update.
+As a user I can’t see my settings at a glance.
+They are hard to find and update.
 I see no value in completing my profile.
-I can’t use it when I’m away from my desk.
+I’d like to use it on my phone.

 As a business we want to maximize the opportunity for data collection so we can target our communications better.